funnelcloudinc/ember-cli-echarts/README.md

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

-### Shout-out to @offirgolan as a lot of this was stolen from: [ember-cli-nvd3](https://github.com/offirgolan/ember-cli-nvd3) :pizza: :pizza: :pizza:
+### Shout-out to @offirgolan as a lot of this was stolen from: [ember-cli-nvd3](https://github.com/offirgolan/ember-cli-nvd3) :pizza: :pizza: